chrishantha/sample-java-programs/deadlock/README.md

 ### How to run

-The application will throw Out of Memory error after some time when you run following command
+The application will throw Out of Memory error after some time when you run the application with default parameters.

 `java -Xms1g -Xmx1g -jar target/deadlock.jar`